Zuken-E3-GmbH/E3SeriesPythonExamples/EnvironmentSetup/README.md

 Commit and push is hidden behind the arrow on the right of the blue button.
 If you missed giving a commit message a file will be displayed.
 Simply type your message into this without a leading "#" and click the check mark on the top right.

-Use F12 to find a variable or method definition.
+Use F12 to find a variable or method declaration.

 **Executing**